NonhlePrecious/GetLift/README.md

 ui: User interface components:
 screens: RecyclerView adapters for displaying lifts in a listview
 viewmodels: ViewModels for managing UI-related data and logic.
-FIREBASE: used for user authentication and data storage
+FIREBASE: used for user cloud authentication and data storage

 ## Getting Started